-Travellers to regions where yellow fever exists are recommended to avoid mosquito bites by:
+Travellers to regions where yellow fever exists are encouraged to take precautions to avoid mosquito bites.
+This includes:

-- using mosquito repellents, coils and sprays both during the day and night
+- using mosquito repellents, coils and sprays day and night

-Many other countries also require evidence of yellow fever vaccination prior to entry, it is advisable to check the requirements of the countries you are visiting prior to departure.
+Many other countries also require evidence of yellow fever immunisation prior to entry.
+Check the requirements of the countries you are visiting before you leave.

 There is no specific treatment for yellow fever.
 Infected people may require hospitalisation, where they will receive care to relieve symptoms and be closely observed.

-Other treatment can include medication to relieve fever and pain and will also include rest and fluids.
+Other treatment can include medication to relieve fever and pain, as well as rest and fluids.

-Precautions should be taken to prevent mosquito bites in yellow fever patients during the first few days of illness in order to reduce the risk of the virus spreading to people around them.
+To help prevent the spread of the virus, precautions should be taken to prevent mosquito bites in yellow fever patients during the first few days of illness.

-It is important to plan ahead and see your doctor at least 6 to 8 weeks before you travel to discuss vaccination and travel health.
+It is important to plan ahead and see your doctor at least 6 to 8 weeks before you travel to discuss immunisation and travel health.

-Some side effects may be experienced following vaccination.
-Please discuss any side effects or concerns with a healthcare professional.
+Some side effects may be experienced following immunisation.
+Please discuss any side effects or concerns with your doctor.

 AUS/VAC/0100/18 Date of Approval: November 2018